-One of my favorite “instead of curriculum” titles is the book Damned Lies and Statistics: Untangling Numbers from the Media, Politicians, and Activists by Joel Best.
+One of my favorite “instead of curriculum” titles is the book Damned Lies and Statistics: Untangling Numbers from the Media, Politicians, and Activists (affiliate link) by Joel Best.

 This book is a great book for your high schooler to read.
 While it can be paired with a traditional study of statistics, it also works well on its own for kids who need to understand statistics from either a consumer point of view or for fact-checking research or stories in the media.

 The author demonstrates how statistics can be manipulated to “prove” certain assertions.
 He explains how bad numbers (incorrect statistic) come about in the first place, and then how they get echoed in scholarly papers and the media until they begin to be accepted as facts.

 He discusses how some mistakes with statistics are born from misunderstanding how statistical analyses work, and others are developed to be intentionally misleading.